Abi Masatora: Personal life

-Abi was married in June 2020 after a three year relationship.
-They have one daughter.
-After living apart from his family since his 2020 suspension, Abi plans to rejoin them after the March 2022 tournament.
+Abi was married in June 2020 after a three-year relationship.
+The couple have one daughter.

 Fighting style

-Abi is a tsuki/oshi specialist, meaning he prefers to slap and push his opponents rather than fighting on the mawashi or belt.
+Abi is a tsuki-oshi specialist, meaning he prefers to slap and push his opponents rather than fighting on the mawashi or belt.
 His most common winning kimarite are oshi-dashi (push out), hataki-komi (slap down) and tsuki-dashi (thrust out).
+Although he is known for his aggressiveness of his pushing and slapping attacks, he frequently uses and wins by henka (sidestepping) in his tachiai, especially since his comeback to Makuuchi in November 2021, which has been widely criticized as below the dignity of top-division wrestlers.
+For example, during the three-way playoff in November 2022, Abi defeated Takayasu by a henka at the tachiai and a violent slap down, giving Takayasu a concussion as he was seen unable to walk off the dohyo on his own.